Ambassador Earl N. “Phil” Phillips, Jr., Chair

 Chapel Hill, North Carolina

-Caldwell is a Vice President with Kian Capital Partners in Atlanta.
+Caldwell Zimmerman is a Vice President with Kian Capital Partners in Atlanta.
 Kian Capital is a private investment firm focused on making equity and debt investments in companies in the lower middle market.
-Caldwell began his career in New York City where he was an investment professional at Arsenal Capital Partners and later Harvest Partners.
-Caldwell received his undergraduate degree from the University of North Carolina where he majored in Business Administration.
+He began his career in New York City where he was an investment professional at Arsenal Capital Partners and later Harvest Partners.
+He received his undergraduate degree from the University of North Carolina where he majored in Business Administration.
 Caldwell serves as the alumni member on the Phillips Ambassadors Advisory Board, having been a recipient of the scholarship when he studied abroad in Hong Kong in 2009.